-- The small size of some service businesses in itself increases the perceived risk to others, making it difficult to fund or sell.
+- The small size of some service businesses increases the perceived risk to others, making it potentially more difficult to fund or sell.

 - A high level of skills may be required in some franchises: for example, plumbers or business advisors may require qualifications or experience.

-There are of course a number of other advantages and disadvantages and a good business advisor (specialist franchise accountant, lawyer and banker) will be able to point those out for any specific opportunity.
+- A good business advisor (specialist franchise accountant, lawyer, and banker) will be able to point out both the advantages and disadvantages for any specific opportunity.

 Funding to buy a service franchise

 Some of the characteristics mentioned above can make it more difficult for banks to fund service franchises.
-Although return on investment may be good, making it possible to earn $150k per annum from a $100k investment as opposed to the $450k that might be required for a retail operation, there are few assets, stock or fit-out for a bank to fund against.
-In addition, the perceived risk to the bank is higher because it depends to a large extent on the skills of the franchisee.
+Although return on investment may be good, making it possible to earn a good income per annum from a $100,000 investment as opposed to the $450,000 that might be required for a retail operation, there are few assets, stock or fit-out for a bank to fund against.
+In addition, the perceived risk to the bank is higher because it depends to a considerable extent on the skills of the franchisee.